tutyamxx/CookieMonsta-Discord-BOT/README.md

 brew upgrade graphicsmagick
 ```

 ## Step 2 - You need [NPM (Node Package Manager)](https://www.npmjs.com/) and [Node.JS](https://nodejs.org/en/).
-After that, install these -- IN THE SAME ORDER AS DISPLAYED -- on the bot folder (copy and paste one command at a time, in your terminal):
+After that, install these -- IN THE SAME ORDER AS DISPLAYED -- on the bot folder (copy and paste one command at a time, in your terminal, or be prepared for errors):

 ```
-sudo npm install -g node-gyp@5.0.3
+npm install -g node-gyp

 npm i mysql2
 npm install ffmpeg
 npm i ffmpeg-static
 npm install ffmpeg-binaries

 npm i leet
 npm i steamid
 npm i steamapi